 The answer is simple: sounds.
 Learning how to hear, pronounce and spell the sounds of your target language is a great place to get started even before you start memorizing words and their meanings.

-You can start with these basic Japanese vowels:
+You can start by learning the basic Japanese vowels and consonants:

 Even if Japanese is considered one of the most difficult languages for English speakers to learn, this fascinating language actually borrows plenty of English words.
 These words can save you time when learning some Japanese vocabulary.

-Gairaigo (外来語), or "borrowed words", are Japanese words with a foreign origin, normally English.
-These words, usually nouns, are written using the Katakana alphabet.
-These words are definitely your friends and can make learning some Japanese vocabulary much easier and faster.
+These words are definitely your friends and can make learning some Japanese vocabulary quicker and easier.
 Take advantage of the vocabulary that you already know!

 Here are some to get you started: